cdot/HSAC/README.md

 Help information is readily available throughout the application through the <span class="fas fa-info-circle"></span> buttons.

 ### Compressor
-Compressor filter performance degrades significantly at higher temperatures, so the temperature is recorded with the runtime to maintain a running estimate of remaining lifetime.
-Filter performance degradation follows a curve published by compressor manufacturers, which is modelled using a symmetric sigmoidal curve
+Compressor manufacturers usually publish guidelines for the expected lifetime of the filters in their compressors.
+This normally includes a predicted lifetime for the filter when the compressor is run at a typical temperature (e.g. 20&deg;C).
+Compressor filter performance degrades significantly at higher temperatures (and generally improves slightly at lower temperatures), so manufacturers usually publish a curve indicating expected lifetime at different temperatures.
+This is normally an exponential curve that can be modelled using a symmetric sigmoidal curve
 `F = D + (A - D) / (1 + (T / C) ^ B)` where T is the
-temperature, F is a degradation factor, and A, B, C and D are constants.
-After each run the filter life at that temperature is predicted and the proportion of filter life used on that run is subtracted from the total predicted runtime for the filter.
+temperature, F is a lifetime degradation factor, and A, B, C and D are constants.
+We can apply this to the predicted lifetime Lp to obtain a predicted lifetime at that temperature in hours `Lpt = F * Lp`.
+For a runtime of dT hours, we can then obtain an estimate of "filter lifetime used" `Flu = dT / Lpt`.
+We then subtract that from `Lp` to get a new filter life prediction.

+(Note: an improvement might be to make the prediction based on the average temperature of the last 5 runs, rather than the ideal temperature)

+The Sheds application supports recording the temperature and humidity with the runtime, either using electronic sensors or manual data entry.
+See <a href="#Sensors">Sensors</a> for more.

-The default constants for the static compressor are derived from the data provided by Coltri for an MCH 16/ET, and for the portable compressor by Bauer for a PE100, though you can provide your own coefficients to match your compressor/filters in the settings (accessed using the <span class="fas fa-sliders-h"></span> icon on the top right).
+The default constants for the static compressor prediction are derived from data provided by Coltri for an MCH 16/ET, and for the portable compressor by Bauer for a PE100, though you can provide your own coefficients to match your compressor/filters in the settings (accessed using the <span class="fas fa-sliders-h"></span> icon on the top right) (http://www.mycurvefit.com provides a convenient way to fit a curve to a set of data points)

 ### Loans
 Outgoing loans are recorded by selection from the inventory.
 Loan